MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

 ### Duplicate indexes (peer groups)

+TODO: change title to "peer groups" first

 There might be rows which agree on both the PARTITION BY key and the ORDER BY key (the index).
 These groups of rows are called _peer groups_.

-Framed window functions in GROUPS or RANGE frame mode compute the same output for all the rows inside a peer group.
-This is easy to handle, since we can simply deduplicate the indexes, and compute one result for each index (and then join with the original data on the index).
+Framed window functions in GROUPS or RANGE frame mode as well as the RANK, DENSE_RANK, PERCENT_RANK, and CUME_DIST functions compute the same output for all the rows inside a peer group.
+This is easy to handle, since we can simply deduplicate the indexes and compute one result for each index (and then join with the original data on the index).
+Note that the sums of each peer group (i.e., the input to `aggregate`) need to be precomputed by a standard grouped aggregation.
+(FIRST_VALUE and LAST_VALUE are handled specially as explained above.)

+However, for framed window functions in ROWS frame mode as well as for LAG/LEAD and ROW_NUMBER we need to treat each element of a peer group separately.
+To make the output deterministic, we need to sort the rows inside a peer group by the entire row (as we do in all other sorting situations in Materialize).
+A straightforward way to achieve this would be to make all the components of the row part of the index of the prefix sum, but this is unfortunately impossible: First, [we will support only certain types in a prefix sum index](#ORDER-BY-types) (e.g., we don't support string), and second, recall that the bit length of the index is critical for the performance of prefix sum, so adding all columns to the index would be catastrophic for performance.

+One idea to solve this problem is to have a `reduce` number the elements inside each peer group with 0, 1, 2, ... before prefix sum, and adding just this numbering column as an additional component to the prefix sum indexes.
+But the problem with this is that this would handle only small peer groups, since it's not incremental inside peer groups, i.e., it recomputes the numbering for an entire pee group when any group element changes.
+Even though, it might be ok in many cases to assume that peer groups are small (this should hold much more commonly than the assumption of the current window function implementation, which is that _window partitions_ are small), this would still hurt the generality of the whole prefix sum approach.

 TODO: add Moritz's hashing idea here:
 We can fix a deterministic order of rows _inside_ a peer group by hashing the rows, and making the hash part of the prefix sum index.
 The hashes will have an arbitrary, but deterministic order.
 The order being arbitrary doesn't matter, because the user didn't request any specific ordering on fields that don't appear in the ORDER BY clause.
 Hash collisions will be resolved by an extra Reduce beforehand grouping by collision groups, adding a few more bits (e.g., 6) to differentiate records within a collision group.

-However, in ROWS frame mode as well as for all non-framed window functions (e.g., LAG/LEAD) we need to treat each element of a peer group separately.
-To make the output deterministic, we need to sort the rows inside a peer group by the entire row (as we do in all other sorting situations in Materialize).
-A straightforward way to achieve this would be to make all the components of the row part of the index of the prefix sum, but this is unfortunately impossible: First, [we will support only certain types in a prefix sum index](#ORDER-BY-types) (e.g., we don't support string), and second, recall that the bit length of the index is critical for the performance of prefix sum, so adding several more columns to it would be catastrophic for performance.

-We could partially solve this problem by having a `reduce` number the elements inside each peer group with 0, 1, 2, ... before prefix sum, and adding just this numbering column as an additional component to the prefix sum indexes.
-But this has some sad issues:
-- It makes the bit length longer, affecting performance.
-- It adds identical bit patterns at the ends of indexes if (most) peer groups have actually just 1 element.
-This is particularly bad for performance, as explained [here](#Performance-and-optimizations).
-- The biggest problem is that this handles only small peer groups, since it's not incremental inside peer groups, i.e., it recomputes the numbering for an entire pee group when any  group element changes.
-  Even though, it might be ok in many cases to assume that peer groups are small (this should hold much more commonly than the assumption of the current window function implementation, which is that _window partitions_ are small), this still hurts the generality of the whole prefix sum approach.
 (Note that there is one common situation where peer groups are large: if there is no ORDER BY in the OVER clause.
 However, this particular case is not a big problem, since we are planning to handle these cases by transforming away the window function to a grouped aggregation + a join, instead of using prefix sum.)

-There is a complicated way to somewhat mitigate this problem, see [here](#Special-rendering-for-the-first-and-last-peer-group).

 ### ORDER BY types